matthewatkins/carve/docs/ARCHITECTURE.md

 ## Security Considerations

-- JWT tokens are shared between services
+- Better Auth sessions are used for service-to-service authentication
-- Auth server validates sessions before issuing JWT tokens
+- Auth server validates sessions before allowing API access
-- API server validates JWT tokens with auth server
+- API server validates sessions with auth server
 - No direct database access between services
 - CORS is configured for each service independently